spm999/Mplayer/README.md

 ### Contributing
 Contributions are welcome!
 Feel free to submit pull requests or open issues for any bugs or feature requests.

+## for a detailed blog on this project, please visit [Medium](https://medium.com/@developerstoday99/creating-a-music-player-with-reactjs-vite-firebase-authentication-and-firebase-storage-a48dc6a0a558)